 The flight from Buenos Aires to Puerto d’Iguazu was just an hour and a half but we felt the difference in mood as soon as we landed.
 The air was warmer and more humid and we were met by a cheerful Brazilian guide: we’d swopped city life for the sub-tropics.

-Our drive to the hotel crossed the border between Argentina and Brazil.
-The guide handled the paperwork and then – top tip! – stopped the car at a souvenir store so that we could buy rain ponchos and water bottles for our trip the next day.
+Our drive to the hotel crossed the border from Argentina to Brazil.
+Our guide handled the paperwork at passport control and then – top tip! – stopped the car at a souvenir store so we could buy rain ponchos and water bottles for our trip the next day.

-Belmond Hotel das Cataratas, is the only one inside the Brazilian Iguaçu national park.
+Belmond Hotel das Cataratas, is the only hotel inside the Brazilian national park.

 Not only is it a pink palace in its own right but the waterfalls are literally on its doorstep.
-And this was the view when we arrived:
+And this was the view when we arrived as the sun went down:

 The scale of the falls – and the sound – is mesmerizing.